 Content Marketing –Brands need to quickly establish themselves as thought leaders.
 In order to accomplish this, MedTech startups should focus on creating and sharing high-quality, informative content across blogs, social media, and email marketing to engage with potential customers and build brand awareness.
 The content should be designed to educate and inform your target audience about your products, their benefits, and the problems they solve.

-Social Media Marketing –Use social media platforms such as LinkedIn, Twitter, and Facebook to build a community of followers, share content, and engage with potential customers.
-Lean heavily into organic strategies and tactics when all you have is time and talent, and leverage paid ads to grow even faster.
+Social Media Marketing –Use social media platforms like LinkedIn to build a community of followers, share content, and engage with potential customers.
+Lean heavily into organic strategies and tactics when all you have is time and talent, developing a strategy to create a healthy mix of regularly published content.
+Leverage paid ads to grow even faster, with tactics like follower ads or boosting high-priority content to get it in front of people who don’t follow you yet but should.

 Email Marketing –Build email campaigns to nurture leads and keep existing customers informed.
 Newsletters, new content announcements, product updates, new services, and other promotional materials all help keep subscribers engaged.